Veggie garden companion Planting is beneficial to deter pests, attract beneficial insects and increase yield

 - Kohl Rabi

-This garden bed is a mix of crops that will be harvested later in the season (fall and winter gardening)
+This garden bed is a mix of crops that will be harvested later in the season for a fall harvest.

 Companion Planting Example #4